Ismael Silva (footballer)

-Ismael Silva Lima (born 1 December 1994), sometimes known as just Ismael, is a Brazilian footballer who plays as a central midfielder.
+Ismael Silva Lima (born 1 December 1994), sometimes known as just Ismael, is a Brazilian footballer who plays as a central midfielder for Russian club Akhmat Grozny.

 Club career

 On 9 August 2017, he moved from Kalmar FF to the Russian Premier League club FC Akhmat Grozny.

 On 17 May 2021, Akhmat Grozny announced that Ismael Silva had left the club after 114 games for the club.

 On 25 July 2021, he signed with Al Faisaly in Saudi Arabia.

+After not playing for two years, on 29 July 2024 Ismael Silva returned to Akhmat Grozny.